slub/dfg-viewer/Documentation/Index.rst

 The current release 5.x will only work with TYPO3 8.7 LTS.

-The extension is based on *Kitodo.Presentation (dlf)*.
+The extension is based on `Kitodo.Presentation (dlf) <https://github.com/kitodo/kitodo-presentation>`_.
 Before you can start to use the *DFG Viewer (dfgviewer)* in your TYPO3 installation, you have to install both extensions.
 The installation in only possible by composer.
 Kitodo.presentation will be installed and configured automatically.